jkulawik/blog/_drafts/discord-alternative.md

 I have to leave it for the unlikely scenario that
 I will need a separate voice call app because of our main communicator not offering a good enough service.

-Telegram is tempting because of its decent privacy, but I just can't get over the "normie texting app" feel it has.
+Telegram is tempting because of its decent privacy, but I don't think I can get over the Fisher-Price feel it has (notably, Element is not much better in this regard).

 This leaves us with the unfair match between Guilded and Revolt.
+A fully dependent solution made by a large company who sells your data vs an open project with focus on privacy, but one in the early stages of development and made by a group of students.
+I don't want to choose at all.

 PS.
 As time goes by, apps mature and change (duh).
 I will probably come back to this topic in the future